mytchh/Pi-hole-DNS-Failover-with-Keepalived/README.md

 # Pi-hole-DNS-Failover-with-Keepalived
 #Probably out-dated and does not apply for normal people

-#Please check the comit dates, package versions, and distros used
+#Please check the commit dates, package versions, and distros used

-#Date of first comit is 09/13/2019
+#Date of first commit is 09/13/2019

-This assumes you have two seperate points of failure, Pi-hole is installed (or know how to easily), and already generally understand the requirements of pi-hole, keepalived, routing/firewall rules, permissions, etc.
+This guide will offer "true" high availabilty and automatic failover with no delay in DNS resolves.
+This differs from most tutorials, which will not tell you the real-life outcome of using a single VIP for DNS.
+The key here is that we will manually allow Pi-hole DHCP server to provide a secondary DNS server, which is not configurable through GUI.
+The result is gapless changeover for most clients.
+It is assumed you have two seperate points of failure, Pi-hole is installed (or know how to easily), and already generally understand the requirements of pi-hole, keepalived, routing/firewall rules, permissions, etc.

 This guide will use two pi-hole (ad blocking DNS) servers in two different environments.
 In this case:
   - MASTER = Raspberry Pi 3 Model B+ running Raspbian 9 (Stetch) Kernel v4.19.66